Homological mirror symmetry for nodal stacky curves: Milnor fibres of invertible curve singularities

-In this section, we establish Theorem \ref{InvertiblePolyTheorem} by firstly applying Theorems \ref{WrappedTheorem} and \ref{HMSTheorem} to the curves appearing as the B--model of invertible polynomials in two variables.
+Whilst more could be made of examples of mirror symmetry from Theorems \ref{WrappedTheorem} and \ref{HMSTheorem}, our primary motivation is in the study of (quotients of) Milnor fibres of invertible curve singularities.
+Indeed, it is the ability to handle equivariance on the A--side by dealing with the situation abstractly which was the impetus for generalising the strategy of Lekili and Polishchuk. \\ In this section, we establish Theorem \ref{InvertiblePolyTheorem} by firstly applying Theorems \ref{WrappedTheorem} and \ref{HMSTheorem} to the curves appearing as the B--model of invertible polynomials in two variables.
 We then show that the surfaces constructed are graded symplectomorphic to $\widecheck{V}/\widecheck{\Gamma}$. \\

 To begin with, recall the definition of invertible polynomials and the maximal symmetry group, as defined in the introduction.
 For simplicity, we will restrict ourselves to the case of two variable invertible polynomials, although much of the following is true in generality (\cite[Section 2]{LekiliUeda}, \cite[Section 1]{EbelingTakahashi}, \cite[Section 3]{Krawitz}).\\